-2. The host country may wish to provide that the contracting authority may terminate the project agreement:
+Recommendation 62.
+The contracting authority should have the right to terminate the project agreement:

-(a) In the event of serious default by the concessionaire, in the circumstances provided in the project agreement, in particular if it can no longer be reasonably expected that the concessionaire will be able or willing to perform its obligations;
+- (a) In the event that it can no longer be reasonably expected that the concessionaire will be able or willing to perform its obligations, owing to insolvency, serious breach or otherwise; - (b) For reasons of public interest, subject to payment of compensation to the concessionaire.

-(b) In the event that the concessionaire is declared insolvent or bankrupt;

-(c) For the contracting authority's convenience, subject to payment of fair compensation to the concessionaire.